inlab-geo/cofi/docs/source/developer/new_tool.rst

    #.
 Import and add the tool subclass name to ``src/cofi/tools/__init__.py``.
    #.
 Add tool name and class reference to the ``inference_tools_table`` in file
       ``src/cofi/tools/__init__.py``.
    #.
+Fill in the last few lines of the tool file so that your new tool is registered
+      in the inference tools tree.
+   #.
 Write tests for your new inference tool under ``tests/cofi_tools``.
    #.
 Prepare a relevant example under CoFI examples and raise a pull request in the
       ``cofi-examples`` repository.